advanced-security/codeql-qtil/README.md

 - What would the `underscore.js` of CodeQL look like?
 - No helper utility is too small to belong in `qtil`.

 For examples of the former, `qtil` has conveniences such as string escaping.
-For examples of the latter, `qtil` has a class which removes the need to write the declaration `final FinalType = Type` during parameterized module development.
+For examples of the latter, `qtil` has a class does nothing more than remove the need to write the declaration `final FinalType = Type` during parameterized module development.

 Let's dive in!